 We encourage our members to be active participants in the USC community.
-Most of our members are part of activities outside the band including athletics, sororities, fraternities, professional societies, religious activities, JEP, Thematic Option, honor societies, Film/television crews, internships, resident advisors, and about anything else you can name on campus.
+Most of our members are part of activities outside the band including athletics, sororities, fraternities, professional societies, religious activities, JEP, Thematic Option, honor societies, Film/television crews, internships, resident advisers, and about anything else you can name on campus.
 Remember: a Trojan is faithful, scholarly, skillful, courageous, and ambitious.
-Be ambitious and jump
+Be ambitious and jump right into USC!

 Should I bring my own instrument?

 Yes, all freshmen who own a personal instrument should bring it to band camp.
 Instruments will be issued prior to our first football game according to section and part.
 These instruments will remain yours throughout the fall semester.
 During the spring and summer semesters, these instruments have very limited availability, so having your own instrument is a must.
 If you are interested in our Tuba (Sousaphone) section or Drumline, these instruments will be provided.

 What if I do not own an instrument?

 If you desire to play on an instrument that you do not own, please make certain to notify our General Manager of your need for an instrument prior to band camp and every effort will be made to accommodate you.

 What instruments and auxiliary are used in the Trojan Marching Band?

 What if I play an instrument that does not march in the TMB?